Let's connect on social media:

 They are open to it, but they like to move slowly, only dropping the price a few dollars at a time.
 I was able to drop my original price $50, but it took a while.

 The strategy that I used: Start by naming a price much lower than the one they said.
-Go back and forth, and when they refuse meet it, insist they remove the most involved piece of clothing from your order.
-The one that required the most measurements.
+Go back and forth, and when they refuse meet it, insist they remove the most involved piece of clothing from your order - the piece that required the most measurements.
 Say you can't afford it, and you don't want it anymore.

 That will catch their attention, especially after they spent so much time designing and measuring you.